MichaelCurrin/py-project-template/docs/deploy.md

 # Deploy

-_TODO: Complete with your steps to publish our package to PyPI or how to deploy your app to remote environments._
+_TODO: Complete this section with your steps to publish the package to PyPI or deploy your app to remote environments._